meemanali/Dog-Translator/README.md

 # Dog-Translator
 Welcome to the Dog Translator.
-An Android app which lets you:

-* Play authentic dog sounds (happy, sad, angry, and more).
-* A realistic dog whistle.
+Your go-to Android app for decoding the language of man's best friend! 🐶.
+Some features in this amazing app are:

-* The ability to translate dog recordings into human language and vice versa.
+* 🗣️ Translate recorded dog messages (sound recordings) into human language and vice versa.
+* 🔊 Play authentic dog sounds, ranging from joyous barks to heartfelt whimpers.
+* 🎶 Experience a realistic dog whistle that captures your furry friend's attention.
+* 🎉 Enjoy seamless animations on dialog boxes, a sleek bottom navigation view, and enhanced user experience with Lottie animations.
+* 🚀 Smart resource handling ensures a smooth app performance while conserving battery life.

-Of course it is a prank simulator app.
+Of course it is a prank simulator app 😁.
 It generates random messages in response of your Dog sound recording.
-And similarly plays random Dog sound in response of human sound recording.
+And similarly plays random Dog sounds in response of human sound recording.

 # Preview: